iot-edge-foundation/EdgeRouteFlow/README.md

 ## Blog Post

-This website is based on my [blog post](https://sandervandevelde.wordpress.com/2019/01/25/visualize-azure-iot-edge-device-routes-as-a-flowchart-in-asp-net-mvc/).
+This website is based on the [blog post](https://sandervandevelde.wordpress.com/2019/01/25/visualize-azure-iot-edge-device-routes-as-a-flowchart-in-asp-net-mvc/) of [sandervandevelde](https://github.com/sandervandevelde).

 ## Disclaimer

 This site does not save input data, it does not track users.
 There are no ads.
 Just enjoy Azure IoT Edge and the flow charts of your routes.

-I activated HTTPS to project your connectionstrings.
+We activated HTTPS to project your connectionstrings.

-I you do not want to expose your production connection string outside Azure, you can use the option to submit only the Routes JSON.
+If you do not want to expose your production connection string outside Azure, you can use the option to submit only the Routes JSON.

+*Update*: the new user interface of the Azure portal is not exposing the JSON of the routes anymore.
+You can still find it in the desired properties of the edgeHub module (in the manifest).